 I scrambled to a stand and limped until my legs could support my weight again.
 The world around me spun so violently, I couldn’t figure out whether to find somewhere to hide or huddle into a corner and throw up until someone or something came to put me out of my misery.
 “Get to Jeffrey,” I managed, more tears falling and my face contorting as I tried to hold back the torrent which wanted to follow.
 It had not yet registered why I was crying or what in the hell was going on.
 For all I knew, I would wake to discover the entire thing a bad dream.

 The nightmare demanded I run.
 So, I ran.

 I didn’t look back.
 Not even when I heard the pounding of footsteps on the dirt path behind me.
 Not even when I heard the whinny of horses and cut into the woods by the road, hitting at branches and feeling a few of them cut into me along the way.
 I emerged by a stream and swam across it, into deeper woods and a night which grew darker with each step I took.
 I tripped over a tree root and collapsed.
 My knees stung anew and I bit my lip against more weeping, clamoring to my feet and willing myself past the edge of the woods.
 I came upon a country road and jumped into the cart of a passing wagon, not even of the mind to thank some higher power for the stroke of serendipity.

 Somehow, I made it away.
-And days later, dirty and bloodied from the excursion, I found my way to my brother Jeffrey's farm.
-From that day forth, I knew exactly why the superstitious believed in souls which refused to rest.
-I might have still belonged to the living, but from that point forward the word vengeance had been burned into the fiber of my soul.
+And days later, dirty and bloodied from the excursion, I found my way to my brother Jeffrey’s farm.
+From that day forth, however, I knew exactly why the superstitious believed in spirits that refused to rest.
+I might have still belonged to the living, but vengeance had been burned into the fiber of my soul.

 As had the emblem emblazoned on a cloak.
 A circle with a flame in the center.